Choir of King’s College, Cambridge – members, songs and the famous Festival of Nine Lessons and Carols

 Today, the choir is still made up of 16 boy choristers (aged between nine and 13), and 14 male undergraduates.
-The choir’s current director is Stephen Cleobury who had held the position since 1982.
-Daniel Hyde will take over in the role from October 2019.
+The choir’s director is Daniel Hyde, who took over the role from the late Stephen Cleobury in October 2019.
+Cleobury had held the position since 1982.

-The college does also have a mixed voice choir, called King’s Voices.
-This choir sings at chapel Evensong every Monday during University term.
-The choir’s current director is Ben Parry, assistant director of Music at the College.
+The college does also have a mixed voice choir, called King’s Voices, who sing at chapel Evensong every Monday during University term.
+The mixed choir’s current director is Ben Parry, assistant director of Music at the College.